inbzar/docs/apps/docs/content/user-guide/taxes/index.md

 ---
 sidebar_position: 1
-description: 'Medusa Admin allows merchants to manage their taxes.
+description: 'InBzar Admin allows merchants to manage their taxes.
 Merchants can specify and configure taxes per region.'
 ---

 # Taxes Overview

-In this document, you’ll get an overview of taxes in Medusa and learn about their importance in your ecommerce store.
+In this document, you’ll get an overview of taxes in InBzar and learn about their importance in your ecommerce store.

 ## Overview

 Taxes in Medusas are directly associated with [Regions](../regions/index.md).
-As regions and countries often have different tax rates and rules, Medusa supports specifying the tax rate for each region.
+As regions and countries often have different tax rates and rules, InBzar supports specifying the tax rate for each region.

 Taxes are calculated for products and shipping methods on checkout.
-Medusa provides a default tax provider to calculate the taxes, and merchants and developers can also integrate custom tax providers for advanced calculation of taxes.
+InBzar provides a default tax provider to calculate the taxes, and merchants and developers can also integrate custom tax providers for advanced calculation of taxes.

 ---